Muhammad Ali: Draft resistance

 When notified of this status, Ali declared that he would refuse to serve in the army and publicly considered himself a conscientious objector.
 Ali stated: "War is against the teachings of the Qur'an.
 I'm not trying to dodge the draft.
 We are not supposed to take part in no wars unless declared by Allah or The Messenger.
 We don't take part in Christian wars or wars of any unbelievers".
 He also said, "We are not to be the aggressor but we will defend ourselves if attacked."
 He stated: "Man, I ain't got no quarrel with them Vietcong."
 Ali elaborated: "Why should they ask me to put on a uniform and go ten thousand miles from home and drop bombs and bullets on brown people in Vietnam while so-called Negro people in Louisville are treated like dogs and denied simple human rights?"
-Ali antagonized the white establishment in 1966 by refusing to be drafted into the U.S. military, citing his religious beliefs and opposition to American involvement in the Vietnam War.

 On April 28, 1967, Ali appeared in Houston for his scheduled induction into the U.S. Armed Forces, but he refused three times to step forward when his name was called.
 An officer warned him that he was committing a felony punishable by five years in prison and a fine of $10,000.
 Once more, Ali refused to budge when his name was called, and he was arrested.
 Later that same day, the New York State Athletic Commission suspended his boxing license and the World Boxing Association stripped him of his title.
 Other boxing commissions followed suit.
 Ali remained unable to obtain a license to box in any state for over three years.
 On June 4, 1967, in a first for sports professionals, a group of high-profile African-American athletes—including Jim Brown, Bill Russell, and Kareem Abdul-Jabbar, as well as one political leader, Carl Stokes—assembled with Ali at the Negro Industrial Economic Union in Cleveland for what became known as the "Cleveland Summit" or the "Muhammad Ali Summit".
 The meeting was organized by Brown for his peers to question Ali about the seriousness of his convictions, and to decide whether to support him, which they ultimately did.